top of page

 Why Boma Properties Is Built for This

-At Boma Properties, we don’t just sell container homes—we design, build, and operate them ourselves.
+At Boma Properties, we don’t just sell container homes.
+We design, build, and operate them ourselves.

 That means: